Bridge the Gap Between CV and NLP! A Gradient-based Textual Adversarial Attack Framework: Introduction

-We conduct comprehensive experiments to evaluate the effectiveness of our method by performing transfer black-box adversarial attacks, where only the final decisions of victim models are accessible, against three victim models on three benchmark datasets.
-We use a local pre-trained language model to construct potential adversarial samples and then query the victim models for decisions.
-Experimental results demonstrate the effectiveness of our framework and TPGD algorithm.
-Specifically, TPGD significantly outperforms all baseline methods in terms of attack success rate, and produces more fluent and grammatical adversarial examples.
+\looseness=-1 We conduct comprehensive experiments to evaluate the effectiveness of our method by performing transfer black-box adversarial attacks, where only the final decisions of victim models are accessible, against three victim models on three benchmark datasets.
+Experimental results demonstrate the effectiveness of our framework and T-PGD algorithm, with a higher attack success rate and more fluent and grammatical adversarial examples produced.

-To summarize, the main contributions of this paper are as follows: \begin{itemize} [topsep=1pt, partopsep=1pt, leftmargin=12pt, itemsep=-2pt] \item We propose a general gradient-based textual adversarial attack framework based on continuous perturbations, bridging the gap between CV and NLP on the study of adversarial attacks.
-Common gradient-based attack methods in CV can be easily adapted to NLP within our framework. \item We propose a novel adversarial attack method called TPGD within our framework.
-We employ a local model to construct adversarial samples by iteratively perturbing its embedding layer through the gradient information, and accumulating these small perturbations to search for potential adversarial samples. \item We successfully handle the challenge of black-box attack where only the decisions of models are accessible, which is rarely investigated in NLP. \end{itemize}
+\looseness=-1 To summarize, the main contributions of this paper are as follows: (1) We propose a general textual adversarial attack framework facilitating NLP researchers to produce adversarial texts using optimization-based methods, bridging the gap between CV and NLP in the study of adversarial attacks.
+(2) Based on the framework, we propose an effective adversarial transfer attack method called T-PGD, handling the challenge of decision-based black-box attack, which is rarely investigated in NLP.